tfiers/PkgGraph.jl/README.md

 ```julia
 julia> PkgGraph.create("Unitful")
 ```
-This will call `dot` to visualize the dependency graph, and then open the new image with your default image viewer.
+This will call `dot` to visualize the dependency graph, and then open the created image with your default image viewer.

 <!-- /for-inclusion-in-docs -->